Tips & Tricks

 Customizing the Network List

 The possibilities on how to display the members in your network list are endless, because it’s template based.
-There are four lightstemplates (member-template-large, member-template-small, network-template-large and network-template-small).
+There are two templates, member-template and network-template.
 For markup you can use Pango (HTML like) syntax and for linebreaks simply use <br>.
 All available variables are:

 Network